patelpayal2406/Sanguine/README.md

 - This interface is the publisher for model status notifications that the controller subscribes to
 - It's methods, turnChanged(), gameOver(), errorOccurrence(), and turnPassed(), tell the controllers for each player about the respective events that have occurred in the model component
 - The controller is able to send these notifications to the view for the players to be aware about

+2. `PlayerActions`

+- Publisher interface for player-driven events so controllers can uniformly handle human and machine turns

+3. `MachinePlayer`

+- Automated player that uses a strategy to emit select/confirm/pass events to its controller

+4. `HumanPlayer`

+- Human player implementation that registers the controller listener while relying on the view to emit events